wp-plugins/taxography/readme.txt

 3. This is screenshot of category uploading image

 == Changelog ==

+= 0.0.3 =
+* WP 3.6 taxonomy walker fixed
+* No load link for post style added ( remove the 'Load Post' if set to none )
+* List style CSS fixed

 = 0.0.2 =
 * po file added for translation